-In 1974, the University of Houston acquired the assets of South Texas Junior College and opened the University of Houston-Downtown College at One Main Street as a four-year institution.
+In 1974, the University of Houston acquired the assets of South Texas Junior College and opened the University of Houston-Downtown College (UHDC) at One Main Street as a four-year institution.
 By the end of the 1970s, the Texas Legislature had approved UHDC as a distinct university in the University of Houston System.

-The early university focused on meeting the needs of Houston's diverse and dynamic work force.
-The college's first four-year degree was a Bachelor of Science in criminal justice and resident students paid $4 per credit hour.
-By the early 1980s, it was clear that UHDC was more than a college and the word, college, was officially dropped from the institution's name.
+Focused on meeting the needs of Houston's diverse and dynamic workforce, the University's first four-year degree was a Bachelor of Science in Criminal Justice and resident students paid $4 per credit hour.
+By the early 1980s, it was clear that UHDC was more than a college and the word, 'college', was officially removed from the institution's name.

-UHD moved into the 1990s as the state's third fastest growing university and focused on becoming a premier, metropolitan university, appealing to traditional and non-traditional students as well as working professionals.
-The Weekend College Program began and a new Academic Building and the Jesse H. Jones Student Life Center opened.
+UHD moved into the 1990s as the Texas' third fastest growing university and focused on becoming a premier, metropolitan university, appealing to traditional and non-traditional students as well as working professionals.
+Campus growth continued with the opening of the Academic Building and the Jesse H. Jones Student Life Center.

-UHD's expansion and physical growth continued in the late 1990s.
+The University's expansion and physical growth continued in the late 1990s.
 The Willow Street Pump Station (listed among U.S. National Register of Historic Places) was renovated, and the Commerce Street Building opened, providing a new home for the College of Public Service.
 In the early 2000s, the Shea Street Building opened as the new home for the College of Business.
 In 2012, UHD celebrated another milestone as it enrolled the first class of MBA students in the College of Business.

 Learn more about UHD's history through our digital archive.